rauld323/github-search-repo-project/README.md

 For state management, I opted for `React-Query`.
 This decision enabled me to effectively handle different states such as loading and error, enhancing the overall user experience by providing clear feedback on ongoing processes.
 Moreover, beyond managing states, `React-Query`'s caching capability significantly improved the project's performance.
 Users can observe this enhancement when searching for different users, then returning to a previously searched username without the need to re-submit, as the data remains cached.

-Additionally, apart from these primary focuses, I developed a comprehensive `Storybook` for the project's components, facilitating better understanding and testing of these elements.
+Additionally, I incorporated `vitest/jest` into the testing suite.
+Apart from these primary focuses, I developed a `Storybook` for the project's components, facilitating better understanding and testing of these elements.
 Furthermore, the project has been successfully deployed.

 ### [Live Code](https://65607effcc5ae704c77d8e6a--lucent-bunny-705ea9.netlify.app/)